mark-me/mark-me.github.io/_pages/snippets-and-tips/data-basics.md

 ## The trouble with currency

-Since we live on the European mainland, we often get currency data delivered that doesn't comply to the English/US standard.
+Since I live on the European mainland, I often get currency data delivered that doesn't comply to the English/US standard.
 Decimal separators are commas instead of points and big number separators are decimals.
 If you want to turn these currencies into the R/US/English compliant versions you can use this code.

 ```r
 tbl_revenue %<>% mutate(amt_revenue = gsub("[.]", "", amt_revenue)) %>% # Removing thousand separators (.) from value